Skip to content

 To truly master screenshots on your Mac, consider these advanced tips and best practices that go beyond the basic shortcuts.

-Leverage the Built-in Markup Tool
+Use the Built-in Markup Tool

 When a screenshot thumbnail appears in the bottom-right corner of your screen, you can click on it to open it in a preview window.
 From here, you can quickly annotate, crop, or draw on your screenshot using Markup tools before it’s saved permanently.
 This is incredibly handy for quickly adding arrows, text, or highlighting important areas without needing a separate app.
 This feature is part of the macOS preview functionality and is available as of macOS Catalina and later versions.